Why do investors do market sizing?

 You can do this by looking at competitor sales and market share.
 Look at individual interviews, focus groups, or surveys.

-Your aim is to find out how many people within your target market are likely to buy your product.
+You aim to find out how many people within your target market are likely to buy your product.

 Use this info to decide whether the investment is worth the risk.